 We need large amounts of capital to support our development and commercialization efforts for Twirla.
 If we are unable to secure sufficient capital to fund our operations, we will not be able to continue these efforts and we might have to enter into strategic collaborations that could require us to share commercial rights to Twirla with third parties in ways that we currently do not intend or on terms that may not be favorable to us.
-Our cash and cash equivalents were \$34.4 million as of December 31, 2015.
-In February 2016, we completed an underwritten public offering where we raised approximately \$37.3 million of net proceeds.
-Based on our current business plan, we believe that our cash and cash equivalents as of December 31, 2015, along with the net proceeds from our February 2016 public offering, will be sufficient to meet our anticipated operating needs through the end of 2017.
-We anticipate requiring additional capital to fund operating needs thereafter.
+Our cash and cash equivalents were \$48.8 million as of December 31, 2016.
+Based on our current business plan, we believe that our cash and cash equivalents as of December 31, 2016 will be sufficient to meet our operating requirements into the second quarter of 2018.
+Our current business plan assumes resubmission of the NDA for Twirla in the first half of 2017, a six month FDA review of our resubmission, initiation of pre-commercial activities and initiation of validation of our commercial manufacturing process in coordination with the commercialization of Twirla.
+In the event of unforeseen changes to our planned timelines, we have the ability to postpone certain commercial and validation spending in order to continue the funding of our operations into the second quarter of 2018.
+We anticipate requiring additional capital to fund operating needs thereafter, including among other items, the commercial launch for Twirla and advancing the development of our other product candidates.
 We may also need to raise additional funds sooner if we choose to expand more rapidly than we presently anticipate or we encounter any unforeseen events that affect our current business plan.
+Adequate additional funding may not be available to us on acceptable terms, or at all.
+If we are unable to raise capital when needed or on attractive terms and not enter into strategic collaborations, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.